Rani Mukerji: Established actress (2002–2006)

 This success continued when Yash Chopra cast her in his period romantic drama Veer-Zaara (2004).
 Set against the background of India–Pakistan relations, it is about the titular star-crossed lovers (Shah Rukh Khan and Preity Zinta).
 In a part originally written for a man, Mukerji played a Pakistani lawyer who tries to help the couple.
 With a worldwide gross of ₹940 million, Veer-Zaara emerged as the highest-grossing Hindi film of the year, and it was later screened at the Berlin International Film Festival.
 Derek Elley of Variety took note of the "quietly dignified perf from Mukerji", and the BBC opined that she "deserves praise for her acting.
 To act through your eyes and not using dialogue is an art.
 Rani for one, has perfected this."
-She won the IIFA Award for Best Supporting Actress, and received a nomination in the same category at Filmfare.
+She won the IIFA Award for Best Supporting Actress, and received her fourth nomination in the same category at Filmfare.

 In 2005, Outlook magazine published that Mukerji had established herself as the most successful actress of contemporary Hindi cinema.
 Her first film role that year was opposite Amitabh Bachchan in Sanjay Leela Bhansali's Black, a drama about an alcoholic man who dedicates his life to teach a blind and deaf girl how to communicate.
 Bhansali wrote the part of the blind-deaf girl specifically for Mukerji, who was initially hesitant to take on the role due to its "challenging" subject matter.
 Once Bhansali enforced his faith in her, she agreed and began studying sign language with professionals at the Helen Keller Institute in Mumbai.
 Black won several awards including two National Film Awards and 11 Filmfare Awards, and Richard Corliss of Time featured it as the fifth best film of the year.
 Empire magazine called Mukerji's performance "astonishing", and Filmfare included her work in their listing of Indian cinema's "80 Most Iconic performances" and wrote, "Rani has left an indelible mark with this role that usually comes once in a lifetime for most".
 She became the only actress to win both the Best Actress and Best Actress – Critics trophies at the Filmfare Awards ceremony.